EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 Limitations

-MaxDD -43.93%.
-Worse than SPY's -34.90%.
+MaxDD -42.0%.
 Germany's industrial and export-heavy composition means downturns can be severe.
 The single worst year (2008) drove essentially the entire max drawdown.

 Win rate 48%.
-The strategy underperforms SPY in more individual years than it outperforms.
-Conviction is required to hold through prolonged losing streaks like 2016-2020.
+The strategy underperforms the DAX in more individual years than it outperforms.
+Conviction is required to hold through prolonged losing streaks.
+The asymmetry, large wins vs moderate losses, is what drives positive alpha over a full cycle.

 Sector concentration risk.
 XETRA is overweight industrials and chemicals relative to a global benchmark.
 Without a sector cap, the portfolio can cluster in these sectors.
 Cyclical sector concentration amplifies exposure to global trade and manufacturing cycles.

 2024 recession sensitivity.
 Germany's structural challenges (automotive transition, energy costs, China competition) created a difficult environment for industrial value stocks in 2024.
-The -23.9% excess return that year reflects both a German-specific problem and a global value-vs-growth rotation.
+Results reflect both a German-specific problem and a global value-vs-growth rotation in that period.

 Conclusion

-Sector-relative EV/EBITDA on XETRA delivered 8.60% CAGR over 25 years, with zero cash periods and +0.96% annual alpha vs SPY.
+Sector-relative EV/EBITDA on XETRA delivered 8.97% CAGR over 25 years, with zero cash periods and +4.53% annual excess vs the DAX total return index.
 The win rate of 48% is below 50%, but the asymmetry of the return distribution, large wins, moderate losses, is what generates alpha over a full cycle.
+Unlike the UK and Switzerland comparisons, this is a clean apples-to-apples result: the DAX reinvests dividends.

 Germany is a cyclical, export-driven market.
 The signal works when global trade expands and sector discounts close on the back of improving earnings.
 It doesn't work when capital floods into US tech or when German industry faces structural headwinds.
 Both regimes appeared in this 25-year window.